 The scope shows the sync pulse on the BKGD pin:

 Success!
 On the scope we see that the high pulse of 16 cycles takes 2 µs, the low pulse of 128 cycles takes 16 µs.
 Both lead to a cycle length of 125 ns, which means the BDM clock is running at 8 MHz.
-Defenitely a realistic value.
+Definitely a realistic value.

 Welcome to miniBDM: stm32-based HCS08 BDM dongle